BindelsSteve/BindelsSteve.github.io/readme.md

-all code can be reviewed at https://github.com/BindelsSteve/BindelsSteve.github
+all code can be reviewed at https://github.com/BindelsSteve/BindelsSteve.github.io

-this app shows the local time, you can add other clocks from other timezones. the clocks are made with a w3schools tutorial on clocks, for the timezones I used a library called moment.js and to store things client side I used localforage.
+this app shows the local time, you can add other clocks from other timezones. you can also remove your clocks, but the local time will always be shown. the clocks are made with a w3schools tutorial on clocks, for the timezones I used a library called moment.js and to store things client side I used localforage.